rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/breeding_value_matrices.rst

 Copy-On Element Manipulation
 ============================

+Breeding value matrices have several methods by which modifed copies of the original matrix can be made.
+These are called copy-on element manipulation methods.
+Matrices may have rows and/or columns adjoined, deleted, inserted, or selected.
+The following sections demonstrate the use of these method families.

 Adjoin elements
 ---------------

+The ``adjoin`` family of methods allows for rows (taxa) and columns (traits) of a breeding value matrix to be adjoined together, creating a new matrix in the process.
+Use of the ``adjoin`` method family is demonstrated in the code below.

 .. code-block:: python

-    # create a new genotype matrix to demonstrate
+    # create a new breeding value matrix to demonstrate
     new = bvmat.deepcopy()

-    # adjoin genotype matrices along the taxa axis
+    # adjoin breeding value matrices along the taxa axis
     tmp = bvmat.adjoin(new, axis = bvmat.taxa_axis)
     tmp = bvmat.adjoin_taxa(new)

-    # adjoin genotype matrices along the trait axis
+    # adjoin breeding value matrices along the trait axis
     tmp = bvmat.adjoin(new, axis = bvmat.trait_axis)
     tmp = bvmat.adjoin_trait(new)

 Delete elements
 ---------------

+The ``delete`` family of methods allows for rows (taxa) and columns (traits) of a breeding value matrix to be removed in a copy of the original.
+Use of the ``delete`` method family is demonstrated in the code below.

 .. code-block:: python